Prineha Narang: Research focus

 In 2017, Narang was appointed to the faculty of the Harvard John A. Paulson School of Engineering and Applied Sciences.
 She designed a quantum sensing device that can detect and identify isolated molecules.
-Beyond light-matter interactions, Narang has pioneered development of solid-state quantum repeaters, nanoscale devices that can store quantum information and convert it into photons by predicting color centers in 2D and 3D materials.
-A precise understanding of light-matter interactions might allow the design of novel catalytic systems, where energy transfer pathways and the energetic landscape of chemical reactions can be manipulated through the coupling of light and matter.
+Beyond light–matter interactions, Narang has pioneered development of solid-state quantum repeaters, nanoscale devices that can store quantum information and convert it into photons by predicting color centers in 2D and 3D materials.
+A precise understanding of light–matter interactions might allow the design of novel catalytic systems, where energy transfer pathways and the energetic landscape of chemical reactions can be manipulated through the coupling of light and matter.

 As an assistant professor of computational materials science at Harvard, Narang studied the optical, thermal, and electronic behavior of materials at the nanoscale to enable a new generation of technologies.
 Since 2022, her interdisciplinary group, NarangLab, moved to UCLA, where she and her team continue to explore topics at the intersection of computational science, condensed matter theory, quantum photonics, and quantum information science.
 Her upcoming move was recently covered by Inside Quantum Technology.
 Narang's work builds on decades of advances in nanoscience that have brought the field closer to a long-held goal: the ability to engineer materials atom by atom.

+In 2023 she was appointed a U.S. Science Envoy by the Secretary of State; she was reappointed to the role in 2024 advancing American quantum science, technology, and innovation internationally.

 In 2025, Narang joined DCVC, as the Silicon Valley-based deep-tech venture capital firm doubled down on quantum tech leadership.

-Narang is the founder and Chief Technology Officer of Aliro, a quantum network platform company.
-The company has developed Q.compute, a platform to support developers in identifying the correct quantum computation system for a given application, and Q.network, that aids the design of efficient quantum networks.

-Narang holds leadership roles in various Department of Energy, Department of Defense and National Science Foundation centers, and her continued service to the community includes Chairing the Materials Research Society (MRS) Spring Meeting (2022) and the MRS-Kavli Foundation Future of Materials Workshop: Computational Materials Science (2021), as an Associate Editor for ACS Nano, and most recently a leadership role in APS' Division of Materials Physics.
-In 2021 she helped organize a National Academies of Sciences, Engineering, and Medicine (NASEM) workshop and report on "Quantum Science Concepts in Enhancing Sensing and Imaging Technologies: Applications for Biology—A Workshop", chaired by Taekjip Ha.
+Narang holds leadership roles in various Department of Energy, Department of Defense and National Science Foundation centers, and her service work includes Chairing the Materials Research Society (MRS) Spring Meeting (2022) and the MRS-Kavli Foundation Future of Materials Workshop: Computational Materials Science (2021), as an Associate Editor for ACS Nano, and most recently a leadership role in APS' Division of Materials Physics.

-Alongside her research, Narang developed an undergraduate program in quantum engineering.
-She has also stressed the importance of balancing work with other activities in her mentorship and research.
+Narang developed an undergraduate program in quantum engineering.